KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nssl-mpas.md

 An earlier revision of this entry recorded `mpasrn` as discontinued after 2026-06-16.
 That was wrong — the configuration was publishing normally across 2026-08-02 → 2026-08-07 (e.g. `26080700_mpasrn.tar`, 8.721 GB, posted 2026-08-07T16:15:16Z).
 Whether it had a genuine hiatus between mid-June and early August remains unestablished.

-**On `mpasrn3` (flag).** No `mpasrn3` archives appear in the `2026/` catalog after 2026-03-16 through 2026-09-10 — close to six months, during which it did not resume following NSSL's Jet→Ursa HPC transition.
-This supersedes the earlier six-day-window evidence, and the configuration is now recorded as discontinued.
+**On `mpasrn3`'s discontinuation (flag).** The last published `mpasrn3` archive is the **2026-03-16 00 UTC** cycle (`https://data.nssl.noaa.gov/thredds/fileServer/FRDD/NSSL-MPAS/2026/26031600_mpasrn3.tar`); nothing newer appears in the `2026/` catalog listing through 2026-09-10.
+That is close to six months, during which it did not resume following NSSL's Jet→Ursa HPC transition.
 No retirement notice from NSSL has been located, and the stale CAMs run descriptions still present it as a current run (see *Notes*).

+The cause is TBD, but it was not the RRFS input change that likely ended `mpasrn`.
+Both configurations were initialized from the same experimental EMC RRFS, and `mpasrn` kept running from that source for another five months.
+The stop falls about two weeks before Jet's decommissioning (~31 March 2026), so a cut in runs ahead of the HPC move is plausible, but unconfirmed.

 ---